DNSPod/dnspod-int-api-docs/source/domains.rst

     * POST
 Request Parameters：
     * Global Parameters
-    * **type** The domain type.Optional parameter.Default value:'all'.Here are all the choseable values：
+    * **type** The domain type.Optional parameter.Default value:'all'.Here are all the choseable values :
         * all：All the domains
         * mine：Only mine.
         * share：Domains that shared with me.